mountiv/simple-restaurant-database-architecture/README.md

-# Database Architecture for Restaurant, Food Station in Stadium
+# Database Architecture for Restaurant: Food Station in Stadium

 ## Idea